PART 61 - ADMIRALTY CLAIMS

 Sale by the court, priorities and payment out

-(1) An application for an order for the survey, appraisement or sale of a ship may be made in a claim in rem at any stage by any party.
+(1) An application for an order for the survey, appraisement or sale of a ship must set be made in a claim in rem at any stage by any party.

-(2) If the court makes an order for sale, it may –
+(2) Unless the court is satisfied that there is good reason not to do so, if the court makes an order for sale, it may –

-(b) the time and manner in which such notice must be advertised.
+(b) the time and manner in which that time limit must be advertised.

 (3) Any party with a judgment against the property or proceeds of sale may at any time after the time referred to in paragraph (2) apply to the court for the determination of priorities.